FabianDK/LongeviTE/README.md

 Manual:
 1. Please run scripts in the correct order (see number labels).
 2. Adjust folder names and paths to fit your system.
+3. All text ouputs are in the folder output_files.
+Most of these are already in the supplementary material.
+Those not present here or in the supplementary material can be found on dryad.